DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 1. Download and install node.js and npm

-2. Register with getblock to recieve a free binance smart chain HTTP provider.
+2. Register with https://getblock.io/ to recieve a free binance smart chain HTTP provider.

 3. Fill out .env file with required info(stored locally in environmental variables so only accessible by you!)